 Eight ways to keep little ones safe

 Constant active adult supervision at all times - Always keep babies and toddlers within arms' reach around all forms of water from the bath to the beach.
 It takes less than a minute for a child to drown in only cms of water so always keep them near.
 Read more.

-Identify water hazards in and around the home - Ensure your pool is properly fenced and complies with the safety requirements under pool safety legislation that came into effect on January 1, 2017.
+Identify water hazards in and around the home - Ensure your pool is properly fenced and complies with the safety requirements under pool safety legislation that came into effect in 2017.
 Check that properly working safety latches and fences meet the requirements set out in the Building Act.
 Empty water from paddling pools, buckets and containers after use and ensure you have a safely fenced area to for your children to play in.
-When on holiday check for water hazards and ensure pool gates are secured and locked at all times.
+Read more.

-Use a bathmat - Water Safety New Zealand, in partnership with Plunket, supply bathmats to new parents to keep their babies and toddlers safe at bathtime.
+Use a bathmat - Water Safety New Zealand, in partnership with Plunket, supply bathmats to new parents to keep their babies and toddlers safe at bath time.
 The bathmats stop your child from slipping and reinforce the message that you should NEVER leave your baby or toddler unsupervised in the bath even to answer the phone or the door.
+Read more.